Robert G. Rayburn: Ministry

 Rayburn served as president of Highland College in Pasadena, California from 1952 to 1956.
 In 1956, he joined with the Evangelical Presbyterian Church in parting ways with Carl McIntire's Bible Presbyterian Church.
 He became the founding president of Covenant College, which belonged to the new denomination, and then founding president of Covenant Theological Seminary.
-He relinquished the presidency of the college in 1965 after it relocated from St. Louis, Missouri to Lookout Mountain, Georgia, but remained president of the seminary until 1977; by then, it had followed the EPC into the Presbyterian Church in America.
+He relinquished the presidency of the college in 1965 after it relocated from St. Louis, Missouri to Lookout Mountain, Georgia, but remained president of the seminary until 1977.
 He died of cancer in 1990.

 Rayburn wrote O Come Let Us Worship in 1980, in which he "sought to reintroduce evangelicalism to its history and liturgy."
 According to Bryan Chapell, Rayburn "became the vanguard" of "modern integrative liturgies", anticipating the work of Robert E. Webber, Thomas C. Oden, and Hughes Oliphant Old.

 The chapel on the campus of Covenant Theological Seminary in St. Louis is named in honor of its founding president.

 Rayburn College, in Manipur, India, is named after him.

 Rayburn had four children, including Robert S. Rayburn and Bentley Rayburn.
-He is buried at the Jefferson Barracks National Cemetery.